Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

+The eight conditions from the above lemma will be referred to as \emph{the conditions from the Orientation Lemma}.

-\subsection{Bipolar Orientations}
+\subsection{Bipolar orientations}

+From now on, we only work with classes of tree decompositions satisfying the conditions from the Orientation Lemma.

+Consider a tree decomposition in such a class.
+By definition of oriented tree decompositions, for every disjoint nodes $X$ and $X'$, and for every recolourings $e$ and $e'$, the choice of $(X,e)$ and $(X',e')$ in Definition~\ref{def:oriented-tree-decomposition} induces an orientation.
+We will eventually show that (a) there are only two possible orientations, and (b) the orientation depends only on the nodes $X$ and $X'$ and not on the recolourings $e$ and $e'$.
+This will allow us to orient any two nodes as $X \to X'$ or $X \leftarrow X'$, depending on the direction of the orientation, and will ultimately lead to a linear preorder on the nodes and vertices of the tree decomposition.
+This section is devoted to property (a).
+We begin by giving a name to this property.
+In the following definition, the \emph{opposite} of an orientation is obtained by swapping the directions of all edges.

+\begin{definition}[Bipolar orientations] We say that a uniform class of tree decompositions has \emph{bipolar orientations} if there is some orientation $\to$ such that for every pair of disjoint nodes $X,X'$ and every recolourings $e$ and $e'$ occurring in class, the orientation of $(X,e)$ and $(X',e')$ exists, and is either $\to$ or its opposite. \end{definition}

+For the moment, whether the orientation is $\to$ or its opposite could depend on the choice of recolourings.
+This section proves the following statement.

+\begin{lemma}[Bipolar Lemma] If a class of tree decompositions satisfies the conditions from the Orientation Lemma, then it has bipolar orientations. \end{lemma}

-\begin{proof}[Proof of the Bipolar Lemma] When proving the Bipolar Lemma, we use an alternative characterisation of having bipolar orientations, which is more local because it looks at only four supercolours at a time.
+\begin{proof} When proving the Bipolar Lemma, we use an alternative characterisation of having bipolar orientations, which is easier to handle because it looks at only four supercolours at a time.
 Consider two entangled pairs $A \hgraph B$ and $C \hgraph D$.
 (We must have $A \neq B$ and $C \neq D$, because entanglement is irreflexive, but there could be other equalities, and also other entanglements.)
 We say that these are \emph{oriented in the same direction} by an orientation $\to$ if

 Otherwise, we say that they are \emph{oriented in opposite directions}.
 This notion depends on the order in the pairs, i.e.~the directions will change if we replace $A \hgraph B$ by $B \hgraph A$.
 We would like the answer to the question